stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 ## Take Volume Snapshot

 When you create a Statefulset, there is no need to create PVCs separately, because all replicas in Statefulset use different PVCs to store data.
 Kubernetes allows us to define a `volumeClaimTemplates` in Statefulset so that new PVC is created for each replica automatically.
-We will take snapshot of those PVCs using Stash.
+We are going to take snapshot of those PVCs using Stash.

 **Deploy StatefulSet :**

-Now, we will deploy a Statefulset.
+Now, we are going to deploy a Statefulset.
 This Statefulset will automatically generate sample data in `/source/data` directory.

 Below is the YAML of the Statefulset that we are going to create,